-President's Scholarship: Recipients who qualify must have a cumulative GPA of 3.70 on a 4.00 GPA system and a SAT score of 1680 or an ACT composite score of at least 24.
+President's Scholarship.
+Recipients who qualify must have a cumulative GPA of 3.70 and a minimum SAT score of 1280 or an ACT composite score of 24.
 This award covers tuition, comprehensive fee, and room and board for residential students.
 The amount of this award may vary depending on the student's aid from other sources.
 This scholarship is renewable for up to three years with the maintenance of a 3.30 cumulative GPA and a class load of 15 hours per semester.

-Dean's Scholarship - A: Recipients must have a GPA of 3.1-3.69 and a minimum SAT score of 1440 or an ACT composite score of 20.
-The award amount is \$5,000 and is renewable up to three years with the maintenance of a 3.10 cumulative GPA and a class load of 15 hours per semester.
+Dean A Scholarship.
+Recipients who qualify must have a GPA of 3.1-3.69 and a minimum SAT score of 1040 or an ACT composite score of 20.
+The award amount is \$5,000 and is renewable for up to three years with the maintenance of a 3.10 cumulative GPA and a class load of 15 hours per semester.
 The amount of this award may vary depending on the student's aid from other sources.

-Dean's Scholarship - B: Recipients must have a 3.0 cumulative GPA and a SAT score of 1320 or an ACT composite score of 18.
+Dean B Scholarship.
+Recipients who qualify must have a 3.0 cumulative GPA and a minimum SAT score of 920 or an ACT composite score of 18.
 The award amount is \$3,000 and is renewable for up to three years with the maintenance of a 3.0 Cumulative GPA and a class load of 15 hours per semester.
 The amount of this award may vary depending on the student's aid from other sources.